-- For detoxification treatment of opioid addiction (heroin or other morphine-like drugs).
+- Detoxification treatment of opioid addiction (heroin or other morphine-like drugs).

-- For maintenance treatment of opioid addiction (heroin or other morphine-like drugs), in conjunction with appropriate social and medical services.
+- Maintenance treatment of opioid addiction (heroin or other morphine-like drugs), in conjunction with appropriate social and medical services.

 DOSAGE AND ADMINISTRATION

 - The peak respiratory depressant effect of methadone occurs later and persists longer than its peak therapeutic effect.

 - A high degree of opioid tolerance does not eliminate the possibility of methadone overdose, iatrogenic or otherwise.
 Deaths have been reported during conversion to methadone from chronic, high-dose treatment with other opioid agonists and during initiation of methadone treatment of addiction in subjects previously abusing high doses of other agonists.